In today's blog post, I'm going to share how I set up my meditation space step-by-step.

 I thought it would be helpful to show you the process of putting my space together from scratch!

-There are a few things that I consider essential for my self-care space: self-soothing tools, items that are sacred to me, soothing light, and a small space that holds all of these items.
+There are a few things that I consider essential for this space: self-soothing tools, items that are sacred to me, soft lighting, and a small space that holds all of these items.

 My favorite kinds of self-soothing tools are things related to aromatherapy like essential oils, grounding and clearing sprays, incense and candles.
 I love these kinds of items because they can instantly trigger relaxation, feelings of being grounded or uplifted.